open-education-hub/binary-security/sessions/return-oriented-programming/README.md

 ## Prerequisites
 In order to fully grasp the content of this session, you should have a good understanding of the following topics, both theoretically and practically:
+- Stack frame
 - Shellcodes
 - ASLR
 - DEP
 - `pwntools`

-If you are unfamiliar with any of the above keyowrds or if your understanding of them is fuzzy, go over their corresponding sessions once again, before you proceed with the current session.
+If you are unfamiliar with any of the above concepts or if your understanding of them is fuzzy, go over their corresponding sessions once again, before you proceed with the current session.